 College of Agriculture and Life Sciences

-- Tarone, Aaron (Entomology) – “I would gladly assist my colleagues in representing the interests of PIs across the campus.
-I do National Institute of Justice, Texas, and NSF funded research utilizing core facilities in genomics, bioinformatics, proteomics, and metabolomics.
+- Tarone, Aaron (Department of Entomology) “I would gladly assist my colleagues in representing the interests of PIs across the campus.
+I do National Institute of Justice, Texas, and NSF-funded research utilizing core facilities in genomics, bioinformatics, proteomics, and metabolomics.
 I would work with my colleagues on the CPI to effectively improve and maintain these valuable services provided at TAMU.
 My work crosses colleges and I am happy to do what I can to promote cross-college research efforts.
-As a member of the NSF funded forensic science IUCRC, I also can provide perspective and guidance regarding public-private partnerships.”
+As a member of the NSF-funded forensic science IUCRC, I also can provide perspective and guidance regarding public-private partnerships.
+In my first term as a CPI member, I served on the committee developing the white paper on core facilities and as a CPI representative on the COALS strategic plan.”

 College of Engineering